 In many ways, ignorance, fear, and stigma came to define the HIV and AIDS epidemic that swept across the world in the 1980s.
 It killed thousands some of whom may only have had a few weeks or months from diagnosis to death, if they even managed to be diagnosed before they died.

-Over the decades of the HIV/ AIDS epidemic there have been many advances in treatment and care, and HIV is now considered to be a chronic medical condition rather than the fatal illness it once was.
-Unfortunately, people living with HIV have been stigmatised and discriminated against since the virus was first discovered in the 1980s, and it continues...
+Since the 1980s, the HIV/ AIDS landscape has changed beyond recognition and, with strides in treatment and care, HIV is now considered to be a chronic medical condition rather than the fatal illness it once was.

 stigma ˈstɪɡmə/ noun

 Mark of shame and humiliation often driven by views, beliefs and assumptions we make about people.
 Makes it more likely that people will be singled out, ostracised, or marked out as strange, different (not in a nice way) and, in some cases, thought of as dangerous.
 Stigma is crippling, bringing on feelings of isolation, shame, hopelessness, blame, self-hatred, which often prevents people from seeking help and support.